IF YOU’RE A PARENT AND/OR GUARDIAN OF A CHILD PERFORMER IN CANADA, HERE’S SOME INFORMATION YOU NEED TO KNOW.

 Saving for the future

 ACTRA protects the unique interests of minors – a responsibility that your union has always taken seriously.
 ACTRA established Minors’ Trust so a portion of a minor performer’s earnings would be there for them when they reached the age of majority.
-ACTRA negotiated provisions in our Independent Production Agreement (beginning in 1999) and National Commercial Agreement (beginning in 2002) to ensure that 25% of all minors’ earnings are held in trust and available to the performer when she or he reaches the age of majority.
+ACTRA negotiated provisions in our Independent Production Agreement and our UBCP/ACTRA BC Master Production Agreement (beginning in 1999) and National Commercial Agreement (beginning in 2002) to ensure that 25% of all minors’ earnings are held in trust and available to the performer when they reach the age of majority.

-As of today, ACTRA PRS administers 1,400 accounts for minors in ACTRA PRS Minors’ Trust.
+As of today, ACTRA PRS administers over 1,600 accounts for minors in ACTRA PRS Minors’ Trust.

 Under the direction of ACTRA PRS and trusteed by the ACTRA PRS Board of Directors, funds in ACTRA PRS Minors’ Trust are held in safe savings accounts, where every dollar in the Trust Fund is protected and guaranteed.
 The ACTRA PRS Minors’ Trust holds the preservation of contributions as its number one goal.
 Therefore, the Trust has different goals than an investment trust where the returns may be higher, but where the principal may be lost.
 Currently ACTRA PRS deducts 2% of contributions to provide for the administration of the trust with no fees on amounts held, interest earned, or amounts paid out.